-Extra Credit Activities: There will be one extra credit assignment (worth 5 points) available on Blackboard.
+Extra Credit Activities: There will be one extra credit assignment (worth 5 points) available.
+Your instructor will provide you a list of acceptable extra credit assignments from which you can choose.

 Academic Integrity: In addition to the Plagiarism and Cheating policy in the Common Course Syllabus, students found guilty of cheating or plagiarism will earn a zero on the work in question for the first offense and will be dropped from the course with an 'F' should a second offense occur.
 Any amount of dishonesty is subject to these consequences, whether a lot or a little; this can include but is not limited to one copied sentence in an essay, a missing or incorrect citation, an entire paper copied from someone/somewhere else, one plagiarized idea or post on a discussion board, one copied exam item or an exam, other coursework completed by someone other than yourself, or dishonestly using Internet searches and sites to complete your work.
 You have also committed academic dishonesty when sharing course content, assignments, items, or answers.
 This includes sharing course content with classmates or future students as well as sharing or posting course content on websites such as Quizlet, Course Hero, or similar "study applications."
-The information and examples please see the Catalog, Student Guide, or refer to www.plagiarism.org
+The information and assignments in this course are proprietary and are not yours to share.
+For further information and examples please see the Catalog, Student Guide, or refer to www.plagiarism.org